Vaishu754/50_days_challenge/README.md

 # 50_days_challenge

-## Day 2: Data Audit (Messiness Detection)
+## Day 3: Data Cleaning (Handling Missing Values)

 ### Objective
-Identify data issues across all tables and columns.
+Clean the dataset by handling missing values across multiple tables.

 ### Tasks Completed
-* Created cleaned tables
+- Created cleaned versions of tables (employees_clean, departments_clean, performance_clean)
+- Converted empty values into NULL for consistency
+- Replaced NULL and empty values with appropriate defaults

+### Key Learning
-* Identified NULL and empty values
+- NULL and empty values are different but both need to be handled
+- Data should not be cleaned directly in raw tables
+- Business rules are important while filling missing values

 ### Outcome
-Understood that data cleaning is required across the entire system before analysis.
+Dataset is now more structured and ready for further cleaning and analysis.